 LSE is keen to support the development of future faculty.
 We know our PhD students go on to take up academic posts in universities across the globe.
-That is why we take this development work seriously, and offer all teachers in the School the opportunity to progress through to formal gualification level if they so wish.
-For sure there is plenty of artistry and scope for personal flair in teaching, but there are also plenty of things about the teaching and learning process that you can usefully find out about from others, practise, reflect on, and get feedback on.
-There is also a large body of educational research which can usefully inform your evolvingpractice.
-Take advantage of what is on offer both from the Teaching and Learning Centre and from the departments where you teach, full-time faculty, fellow teachers, peers and students.
-These different voices and perspectives can all make important contributions and help you establish your personal and distinctive approach.
+That is why we take this development work seriously, and offer all teachers in the School the opportunity to progress through to formal qualification level if they so wish.

+There are plenty of things about the teaching and learning process that you can usefully find out about from interactions with other members of your department and colleagues in the Teaching and Learning Centre, from reflecting on your own practice and from getting feedback from students and colleagues.
+There is also a large body of educational research which can usefully inform your evolving practice.
+Take advantage of what is on offer both from the Teaching and Learning Centre and from the departments where you teach.
+These different voices and perspectives can all make important contributions and help you develop your personal and distinctive approach to teaching and supporting student learning.

-Please feel free to contact the Teaching and Learning Centre at any time if you have questions about teaching and student learning development at LSE - contact details are on the back cover.
+Please feel free to contact the Teaching and Learning Centre and in particular your department's TLC departmental adviser at any time, if you have questions about teaching and student learning development at LSE - contact details are on the back cover.